CKalitin/ckalitin.github.io/_posts/1957-10-04-small-sat-constellations.md

 Ozan Thread:
 https://x.com/CKalitin/status/1779572335181439184

-What to cover:
-1. List small sat constellations and how many rideshare (many)
-2. Is there a large enough market for 1 ton class vehicles?
-3. Dedicated launch is only for small constellations that need high revisit rates (eg. not RF situational awareness)

 * Will the industry converage to hosted payloads on common satellite buses?

-Conclusion: bullish on electron short term until vehicles like Nova can compete but at that time we'll be entering a different paradigm where hosted payloads are more common so from a Rocket Lab perspective, Neutron and Space Systems take over.

 ### <b>Which Constellations Require Dedicated Launches?</b>